 - Able to work in a highly independent manner – (Most often mentors are located in different areas from the fellow’s home institution.
 SEEDS staff and the rest of the fellowship cohort will also be located at distance.)

 - Maintain regular and reliable communication via email, phone, and web meetings

-- Must participate in monthly web meetings with SEEDS staff and the fellowship cohort
+- Must participate in scheduled web meetings with SEEDS staff and the fellowship cohort

 - Meet all deadlines

 - Maintain a LinkedIn profile and acknowledge the Fellowship on LinkedIn profiles, conference abstracts and proceedings and publications as specified (instructions will be provided)

 - Write and publish a blog on your reflections as a SPUR Fellow after your summer experience